ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

   Train a model using the default hyper parameters, to see a description of the network hyper parameters use "python train.py -h" or check the "train.py" and "model.py" files. train, dev and test directories should contain as many files named "training_dataX.npz" as you want.
-The FP16 flag allows you to use Mixed Precision Training if you have a modern Nvidia GPU  with Tensor cores, it uses the Nvidia Apex library: https://github.com/NVIDIA/apex.
+The FP16 flag allows you to use Mixed Precision Training if you have a modern Nvidia GPU with Tensor cores (RTX 2000, RTX Titan, Titan V, Tesla V100...), it uses the Nvidia Apex library: https://github.com/NVIDIA/apex.
-   The model is VERY memory demanding, as a reference I use a batch size of 15 for a RTX 2080 (8GB VRAM) for FP16 training using the default parameters.
+   The model is VERY memory demanding, as a reference I use a batch size of 15 for a RTX 2080 (8GB VRAM) for FP16 training (half the Vram usage than FP32 training) using the default parameters.

  * If you want to continue training from a checkpoint use (Note: The checkpoint will automatically use the same floating point precision (FP16 or FP32) used for training when it was created):